-Avascular Necrosis of the Femoral Head: Background, Diagnosis and Classification
+Avascular Necrosis of the Femoral Head: Background and Diagnosis

 Avascular necrosis (AVN), also known as osteonecrosis, atraumatic necrosis or ischemic necrosis, is a debilitating disease that affects a wide range of individuals including children, but is most common in the middle aged population.
 AVN of the femoral head (AVNFH) is associated with impaired blood supply to the femoral head resulting in bone necrosis and collapse.